-A. Proposed low-intensity and moderate-intensity development may be permitted in the limited development areas, but shall be subject to strict regulation to prevent adverse impacts on habitat or water quality.
+- A. Proposed low-intensity and moderate-intensity development may be permitted in the limited development areas, but shall be subject to strict regulation to prevent adverse impacts on habitat or water quality. - 1.
+A developer shall protect any habitat protection area located in forests, developed woodlands, or undeveloped open space.